Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 • Being ready to solve problems that can arise in relation to the whole backup and recovery process;

-• Both thinking through and testing different situations with different kinds of possible hardware or software failures related to data loss;
+• Thinking through and testing different situations with different kinds of possible hardware or software failures related to data loss;

 • Hardware crash;